drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### No references videos

-Unlike other datasets that include reference objects at known distances, this dataset did not include any reference objects or reference videos.
-Reference videos are created as guides for manually labeling distances in videos [@doi:10.1016/j.ecoinf.2021.101536]; however, they are time and resource intensive to record.
-To create the reference videos, field researchers recorded themselves walking away from each camera trap, holding up a sign every meter to indicate how far they were from the camera.
-The model was required to learn purely from natural image content.
+Reference videos are typically created as guides for manually labeling distances in camera trap videos [@doi:10.1016/j.ecoinf.2021.101536]; however, they are time and resource intensive to record.
+To create reference videos, field researchers record themselves walking away from each camera trap, holding up a sign every meter to indicate how far they were from the camera.

+The depth estimation model was not trained using any reference videos and was instead required to learn purely from monocular images.
+This is a more challenging task but enables more complete automation of the workflow.

 :::{figure} fig-depth-reference-video.jpg
 :label: fig:depth-reference-video